Shopify/eng-intern-assessment-react-native/README.md

 - Start the stopwatch to begin counting time.
 - Stop the stopwatch to pause the timer.
+- Displays Laps when a button is pressed.
 - Reset the stopwatch to zero.

 You will be provided with a basic project structure that includes the necessary files and dependencies.
 Your task is to write the code to implement the stopwatch functionality and ensure that it works correctly.